mahiki/PrefectInterfaces.jl/docs/src/julia-demo.md

 ----------
 ## Environment
+!!! note "A Note about ENV"
-*A note about ENV*: The Prefect types pull information from a running Prefect DB, by calling the REST API stored in PREFECT_API_URL.
+    The Prefect types pull information from a running Prefect DB, by calling the REST API stored in PREFECT_API_URL.
 If the julia REPL session is called from a `just` command, the .env variables will be exported into the environment.
 In application code you need to either set `ENV["PREFECT_API_URL"]="http://127.0.0.1:4300/api"` (for example) or use the `ConfigEnv` package as shown below to load the `.env` file from the Julia application.

 The `Dataset` read/write functions depend on the local and remote data block names being defined in environment variables.